Recycle - Don't throw your old electrical stuff in the bin!

 Recycling your old electrical products is great for the environment - they can be broken down and reused as lots of cool new things.
 It also reduces our need to mine new metals and make new chemicals.

 In the past old gadgets were left on landfill sites to poison the soil, water and air.
-This causes harm to both human and animal life in your local area.
+This causes harm to both human and animal life in your area.

 How can you play your part?